AmberLehmann/bittorrent-tui/README.md

 | `j` | Scroll Down |
 | `k` | Scroll Up |

+## Logging
+The Logs Tab will include information about the state of the program.
+If an error occurs, an Error will be printed here.
+If anything is not working as expected, check the Logs tab for Errors.

 ## Supported Features

 ## Unsupported Features (May come soon)